Enstar's legacy of second chances

 What are the needs for pricing and modeling when you're working on these transactions or deals?

-The need to price a deal is going to go a lot to data, and a large element of your deal is to understand the underlying risks that are being looked at, being transferred.
+Pricing a deal has a lot to do with data, and a large element is to understand the underlying risks that are being looked at, being transferred.
 For this, we need to understand the historical losses, form our views of how much we think those will cost in the future, then assess the capital impacts and investment returns to be deployed.
 The key data is very much around loss.

 What are the important aspects for data that Enstar uses?